wejs/docs/docs/request-response/responseformaters.md

 Extendable response formaters for format your response after send to client

-To change the response formater set the extension like `/user.json`  in your url or Accept header
+To change the response formater set the extension like `/user.json`  in url or Accept header

 ## Options for select the response content type (responseType)